 Reporting relationships are described in the guidelines for each committee.

-*An annual report of actions and/or recommendations should be completed by May 30th of each year.
+An annual report of committee actions and/or recommendations must be completed and submitted to the President’s office by April 1st of each year.
 Brief descriptions of the work of sub-committees should be included.
-This report should also include a list of members who wish to return to the committee for the following year.

 - Food Service